andyruwruw/andyruwruw/README.md

 </p>

 <p align="center">
-  Tempo and color of the bars are determined by the tracks tempo, energy, danceability and happiness.
+  tempo and color of the bars are determined by the track's tempo, energy, danceability and happiness.
 </p>

 <p align="center">
-  Inspired by <a href="https://github.com/natemoo-re">natemoo-re</a>
+  Inspired by <a href="https://github.com/natemoo-re">natemoo-re</a> :raised_hands:
 </p>

-# i'm a front-end intern for chess.com ♟️
+# i'm a frontend intern at chess.com ♟️

 <p align="center">
   <a href="https://www.chess.com/member/andyruwruw">